rynkis/fm.rynkis.com/README.md

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ### Update log
+Cache netease api data with Vercel KV.
 Rewrite project with Next.js.
-Use Webpack to pack all front-end resources.
+Pack all front-end resources with webpack.
 Rewrite player with jQuery + ES6.
 Rewrite API with Ruby and use Sinatra Server.